 No. Pharmacies must follow the EO Notice on details on the kit contents and funding amount eligible for claims under the ONPP.
-The products standards are set out to be consistent across all publicly-funded naloxone programs.
+The product standards are set out to be consistent across all publicly funded naloxone programs.

-11. Can the naloxone products be substituted?
+11. Can the pharmacy decide what to include in the naloxone kit?